 The Castle on Federal Avenue: a post office built like a French château

-There’s a French château on Federal Avenue in downtown Saginaw, turrets and steep pitched roofs and all, and it started life as a post office.
-The United States dedicated it on July 3, 1898, designed in full French Renaissance Revival style by William Martin Aiken, who was the supervising architect of the U.S. Treasury at the time.
-Aiken said the château look was a deliberate nod to the people who first put down stakes in the Saginaw Valley — French fur traders and trappers — so the federal government built Saginaw a little piece of old France to collect its mail in.
+There’s a French château on Federal Avenue in downtown Saginaw.
+It has turrets and steep pitched roofs and all.
+And it started life as a post office.
+The United States dedicated it on July 3, 1898.
+It was designed in full French Renaissance Revival style by William Martin Aiken.
+He was the supervising architect of the U.S. Treasury at the time.
+Aiken said the château look was a deliberate nod to the people who first put down stakes in the Saginaw Valley — French fur traders and trappers.
+So the federal government built Saginaw a little piece of old France to collect its mail in.

 A post office is a working building, and this one outgrew the job.
-The town kept booming, the mail kept piling up, and by the time a modern federal office building opened the old château was redundant.
+The town kept booming and the mail kept piling up.
+By the time a modern federal office building opened, the old château was redundant.
 Twice it came close to the wrecking ball.
-The second close call came in 1970, when the property was handed over to Saginaw County and the local historical society stepped in to save it and turn it into a museum instead of rubble.
+The second close call came in 1970.
+The property was handed over to Saginaw County.
+Then the local historical society stepped in to save it.
+They turned it into a museum instead of rubble.

 That’s how a former post office became the Castle Museum of Saginaw County History.
-Inside, three floors of exhibits walk you through the whole valley’s past — the Native peoples who were here first, the archaeology, the white-pine lumber boom that once made Saginaw the lumber capital of the world, and the auto factories that came after the trees ran out.
+Inside, three floors of exhibits walk you through the whole valley’s past.
+You’ll see the Native peoples who were here first, and the archaeology.
+There’s the white-pine lumber boom that once made Saginaw the lumber capital of the world.
+And there are the auto factories that came after the trees ran out.

-It’s an easy building to love and an even easier one to find: nothing else downtown looks remotely like it.
-A 19th-century mail drop dressed up as a castle, still standing, now full of the stories of the county that mailed its letters there.
+It’s an easy building to love and an even easier one to find.
+Nothing else downtown looks remotely like it.
+A 19th-century mail drop dressed up as a castle, still standing.
+Now it’s full of the stories of the county that mailed its letters there.

 Sources